dsccommunity/dsccommunity.org/content/blog/convert-a-module-for-continuous-delivery.en.md

 **BE AWARE OF EFFECTED PULL REQUESTS.**

-1. (WIP) Re-target any PR's to the new default branch.
+1. Re-target any PR's to the new default branch `master`.
 1. Remove the branch `dev` by running `git push origin :dev` (or by manually deleting it through GitHub). *You might need to remove it as a protected* *branch first in https://github.com/dsccommunity/{repositoryName}/settings/branches.*